Study Guides | ecology | Air Quality and Smoke Days

 4. How much particulate matter is dangerous?

 All particulate matter is dangerous.
 The more particulate matter there is in the smoke, the more dangerous it is.
-There is no minimum safe exposure level.
+Although it may not immediately kill you, there is no minimum safe exposure level.

 5. What kinds of particulate matter are most dangerous?

 The most dangerous particulate matter are very fine particles, often referred to as PM2.5.
 These particles are less than 2.5 microns in diameter.
 They can be invisible and odorless.
-PM2.5 particles can linger in the air for days and float to far away regions that were otherwise unaffected by the fire.
+PM 2.5 particles can linger in the air for days and float to far away regions that were otherwise unaffected by the fire.
+Such particles are often too small for humans see or smell.

 PM 2.5, are the smallest and most dangerous particles in smoke.
-They are 2.5 microns in diameter or less.
+They are 2.5 microns or smaller in diameter.

 8. Is the smoke from distant fires safer than the smoke from nearby fires?

-No. As smoke floats away from the fire, the largest and heaviest particles drift to the ground in the form of ash.
-These are not the most dangerous particles because they are easier for the mucus membrane to filter out and the lungs to cough out.
+No!
+As smoke floats away from the fire, the largest and heaviest particles drift to the ground in the form of ash.
+These are not the most dangerous particles because they are easier for the mucus membrane to filter out, and for the lungs to cough out.

 The longer smoke stays in the air, the higher the percentage of very fine particles remaining in the smoke.
 For this reason, smoke from faraway fires can potentially cause more long term health damage than smoke from nearby fires.